rskrzydelski/pulse-engine/BACKLOG.md

 ------TASKS-----------------------------
 - update blog
+- handle scenario when you don't support particular farm
+- styling - responsive
 - add support for rest of farms
-- add Stablecoin from Ethereum prices - no is hardcode as 1.0
-- add google analytics
 - add popups to cards with description
 - add errors messages to the user during on chain analysis
 - returned value can't be null?